ASchurman/crypto/README.md

 Other required arguments include:

 * `-k [key file]`
     Provides the file containing AES key.
-For now, only AES-128 is supported, so the file must contain exactly 16 bytes.
+The file must contain exactly 16, 24, or 32 bytes.
 * `-e` or `-d`
     Indicates whether to encrypt (-e) or decrypt (-d) the input file.